Is it SIBO Syndrome or Lyme Disease?

 Yes

-Many intestinal issues cause bloating, nausea, and diarrhoea as indications and symptoms.
+Many intestinal issues cause bloating, nausea, and diarrhea as indications and symptoms.
 If you have any of the following symptoms, see your doctor for a comprehensive assessment:

 If you have severe abdominal pain, seek immediate medical care.

-SIBO is a bacterial overgrowth in the small intestine that can be caused by a variety of factors.
+SIBO is a bacterial overgrowth in the small intestine that can be caused by various factors:

 Gastric bypass for obesity and gastrectomy for peptic ulcers and stomach cancer are two examples of abdominal surgery complications.